The L\"uscher scattering formalism on the $t$-channel cut: Two-to-two scattering in infinite-volume

 where $\rho(s) \equiv \frac{p^\star}{8\pi E^\star} $ is the phase-space factor for non-identical particles, with $p^\star \equiv \frac{1}{2}\sqrt{s - 4M^2}$ denoting each particle's centre-of-mass spatial momentum magnitude, and we have defined the K-matrix $\mathcal{K}_\ell(s)$.
 This leads to the standard form of the partial-wave amplitude

 One can also reach these results via the Bethe-Salpeter series of figure~\ref{fig:bs_kernels} if one defines the K-matrix $\mathcal{K}$ by the same series as the amplitude $\mathcal{M}$, but in which all two-particle loops are evaluated with a principal-value prescription instead of the $i \epsilon$ prescription.
-The definitions of $\mathcal{M}$ and $\mathcal{K}$ can then be related by writing each $i \epsilon$-loop in terms of its real and imaginary parts.
-The former coincides with the principal-value loop integral, and the latter leads to a Dirac delta function, allowing the loop integral to be exactly evaluated.

-We should emphasize that these relations hold only for $(2M)^2 < s < (E^\star_{\sf inel.})^2$ where $E_{\sf inel.}$ is the energy of the lowest-lying inelastic threshold coupling to the channel of interest.
-This fact has received significant attention for energies above $E_{\sf inel.}$ (in the form of three-particle finite-volume formalisms \cite{Hansen:2014eka,Hansen:2015zga,Hammer:2017kms,Doring:2018xxx,Mai:2017bge,Mai:2018djl}), but in this work we are concerned with the range $s < (2M)^2$.
+The relations above hold only for $(2M)^2 < s < (E^\star_{\sf inel.})^2$, where $E^\star_{\sf inel.}$ is the lowest-lying inelastic threshold coupling to the channel of interest.
+This fact has received significant attention for energies above $E^\star_{\sf inel.}$ (in the form of three-particle finite-volume formalisms \cite{Hansen:2014eka,Hansen:2015zga,Hammer:2017kms,Doring:2018xxx,Mai:2017bge,Mai:2018djl}), but here we are concerned with the range $s < (2M)^2$.
 For these sub-threshold energies, one can analytically continue the amplitude by taking $- i \rho(s) \to \vert \rho(s) \vert$ in order to remain on the physical Riemann sheet.

-Such analytic continuation leads to a real-valued scattering amplitude, provided that the K-matrix is real.
-When, however, we have a lighter particle that couples to the scattering channel of interest, the K-matrix partial waves become complex-valued due to a sub-threshold branch cut, the so-called $t$-channel or left-hand cut.
-Before turning to the consequences of the cut, we review the standard finite-volume formalism of L{\"u}scher and show that a real-valued K-matrix is implicitly assumed in the sub-threshold analytic continuation, and thus that the formalism is not applicable on the left-hand cut.
+Such an analytic continuation leads to a real-valued scattering amplitude, provided that the K-matrix is real.
+When, however, we have a lighter particle coupling to the scattering channel of interest, the K-matrix partial waves become complex-valued due to a sub-threshold branch cut, the so-called $t$-channel or left-hand cut.
+Before turning to the consequences of the cut, we review the standard finite-volume formalism of L{\"u}scher and show that a real-valued K-matrix is implicitly assumed in the sub-threshold analytic continuation, and thus that the formalism is not applicable on the cut.